Practice Information Note APP 1: Case Management of Full Court and Appellate Matters

 (g) deal with any other case management issues that may arise.

-10.3 Status checks may also be conducted by a registrar outside of the Full Court and appellate sitting periods for Full Court matters requiring expedition and for those Full Court matters that are proposed to be heard outside of the Full Court and appellate sitting periods by way of a special fixture.
+9.3 Status checks may also be conducted by a registrar outside of the Full Court and appellate sitting periods, for example, for Full Court matters requiring expedition and for those Full Court matters that are proposed to be heard outside of the Full Court and appellate sitting periods by way of a special fixture.

-10.4 Replies received in relation to status check emails are compiled by a registrar together with other relevant information relating to party availability and case management.
-This information is then provided to the National Appeals Coordinating Judges and the Chief Justice for their consideration.
+9.4 Replies received in relation to status check emails are compiled by a registrar together with other relevant information.
+This information is then provided to the National Appeals Coordinating Judge and the Chief Justice for their consideration.

-10.5 All decisions in relation to listing matters before a Full Court, whether within the Full Court and appellate sitting periods or by special fixture, are made by the Chief Justice, in consultation with the National Appeals Coordinating Judges.
+9.5 All decisions in relation to listing matters before a Full Court, whether within the Full Court and appellate sitting periods or by special fixture, are made by the Chief Justice, in consultation with the National Appeals Coordinating Judge.

 Chief Justice